Pacific Appeal: History

 Pacific Appeal was co-founded by Philip Alexander Bell, an African-American civil rights and antislavery activist who had established Weekly Advocate (edited by Samuel Cornish) and worked for William Lloyd Garrison's Liberator, and Peter Anderson, a San Francisco civil rights activist and delegate at the California Colored Citizens Convention.
 It was the successor to the Mirror of the Times, another San Francisco-based African-American newspaper that had been established in 1855, with the change of name occurring along with a change of proprietor from Judge Mifflin W. Gibbs to William H. Carter.
-Its contemporaries at the time included the The Anglo-African newspaper in New York City.
+Its contemporaries at the time included The Anglo-African newspaper in New York City.
 The Appeal was regarded as the official organ of African-Americans on the Pacific slope.

 The paper’s motto was “He who would be free, himself must strike the blow.”
 It began publishing in April 1862.

 Later, Bell and Anderson would split, with Bell accusing Anderson of becoming less antislavery and more accommodationist.